amiraz96/BD-RIS-WPT/README.md

 - **MATLAB** (tested with recent releases).
 The scripts rely on base MATLAB functionality and complex arithmetic.
 - **CVX** (with an SDP-capable backend such as MOSEK) for semidefinite programs solved inside the optimization scripts.
 Activate the solver by uncommenting the `cvx_solver mosek;` lines when MOSEK is available.
-- Optional helper utilities `vectorize_symmetric_matrix` and `vectorize_symmetric_matrix_w`, which are referenced when reshaping complex symmetric matrices.
-Implementations are not bundled in this repository; ensure compatible versions are present on the MATLAB path before running the Monte Carlo scripts.

 ## Repository structure